oliver-norton/masters_thesis/README.md

-# Master's Thesis:: Measuring Mass Ideological Polarisation in Multiparty Political Systems: Application in the French Context
+# MASTER's THESIS: Measuring Mass Ideological Polarisation in Multiparty Political Systems: Application in the French Context
 **by Oliver Norton**

 In this repository, you can read the code used for my master's thesis.
 Sensitive information has been removed.
 The code is a combination of my own work and tools from: